by D.S. Wynne and Doc Quantum

 “Yesss.
 The gods had made sure that you and your Amazons, my pretty, would be hard to locate.
 It took much… influence in the demon world for me to find you.
 Now that I have, it’s time for you to die.”

 A wickedly clawed hand pointed at a seemingly harmless lizard.
 Dark energy shot out of the hand and into the lizard.
 Slowly, and still unseen by the trio, the lizard began to mutate.
 Soon, it grew into an eight-foot lizard-thing with huge claws.
 It then turned to its mistress.

 “Excellent, my lovely.
 Now go kill the little princess.”

 Once the trio had arrived at their designated spot, camp was made.
-Phoebe began writing in her notebook, while Celia and Drusilla went out for food and firewood.
-As she wrote down her thoughts, she realized that something was not right.
-Then, all of a sudden, Phoebe got up and spun around.
+Athena began writing in her notebook, while Celia and Drusilla went out for food and firewood.
+As she wrote down her thoughts, she realized that something wasn’t right.
+Then, all of a sudden, Athena got up and spun around.
 Standing before her was a demoness.
 The creature radiated evil as well as an exotic beauty.
-Getting into a battle stance, Phoebe confronted the creature.
+Getting into a battle stance, Athena confronted the creature.

-“Who are you!?” declared Phoebe.
+“Who are you!?” declared Athena.
 “State your business!”

 Smirking, the demoness simply glared at her.
 “Who am I?
 Why, the name is Blaze, and I have come to kill Celia.”

 “Not if I can help it, witch.
 I’ll take you down before you harm her!”